 New Orleans Louisiana, USA Travel Guide

-Creole cuisine developed within New Orleans.
-It is often refined.
+Creole cuisine developed within The Big easy.
+It is frequently refined.
 It incorporates European (French, Spanish) and African techniques, using local ingredients.
 Tomatoes, butter, and cream are common.
-This cuisine represents the city's cosmopolitan history.
+This cuisine symbolizes the city's cosmopolitan history.

 Cajun cuisine developed in rural Louisiana by Acadians.
 It is rustic and often spicier.
 It frequently features a "holy trinity" of onion, celery, and bell pepper.
 Cajun dishes are less reliant on tomatoes.
 This cuisine reflects the resourceful nature of its origins.